vbearn/YourCarBud/README.md

 See the last section of this file to learn how to test the app using Postman.

-## Business Flow
+## 2. Business Flow

 The applications exposes endpoints to

-1. Create an order
+- Create an order
-2. Create Contact Details for the order, and update its status in a workflow, from Pending -> Start -> Success/Fail
+- Create Contact Details for the order, and update its status in a workflow, from Pending -> Start -> Success/Fail
-3. Process Delivery Appointment and Payment for the order, simultaneously, and update their statuses in a workflow, from Pending -> Start -> Success/Fail
+- Process Delivery Appointment and Payment for the order, simultaneously, and update their statuses in a workflow, from Pending -> Start -> Success/Fail
-4. Mark the status of the whole order to Success (when all steps are succeeded) or Fail (when any step fails)
+- Mark the status of the whole order to Success (when all steps are succeeded) or Fail (when any step fails)

 Below are the explicit details of each endpoint alongside their Verb and sample Payload to be executed (via tools like Postman)

-### Step 1.
+### 2.1.
 Create the Order

 First, an Order should be created.
 The Id of this Order will be used in the next steps.